The Beginner’s Guide to Soft Money Financing

 - Companies, Non-profits, Film festivals, and Film institutes (typically merit-based)

-Grants can be utilized for development, production, post-production, and distribution, are typically between $5-10K, and can offer easy access to funding right away, as long as your project is aligned with the mission of the entity that is backing the film fund.
+Grants can be utilized for development, production, post-production, and distribution.
+They are typically between $5-10K, and can offer easy access to funding right away, so long as your project meets the criteria and is aligned with the mission of the entity that is backing the film fund.

 3. Government Funds

-The United States is one of the few countries in the active production space that doesn’t offer a federal incentive, other than tax breaks for investors.
+The United States is one of the few countries in the active production space that does not offer a federal incentive; rather, the US system is based on state or city-specific programs.

-Federal funding is given out by many countries for filmmakers to access, and can cover different parts of a project, including development, production, and visual effects.
-In addition to federal funds, some countries, such as Canada, provide provincial and federal credit, meaning, every dollar you spend on the ground in Canada for a production earns you 16 cents back from the Canadian Federal Government.
-Furthermore, depending on the province in Canada that your production is shooting in, you can earn between 10-40% back in an additional credit as well.
-To learn more about Canadian incentive programs, visit our Canadian Content page.
+Federal funding is offered by some countries, and can cover different parts of a project, including development, production, and visual effects.
+In addition to federal funds, countries such as Canada, provide provincial and federal credit, meaning, every dollar you spend on the ground in Canada for a production earns you earn a portion (a credit) back from the Canadian Federal Government.
+Furthermore, depending on which province in Canada your production is shooting in, you can earn between 10-40% back in an additional credit as well.

 Accessing Soft Money

-There are three important questions to ask when scouting locations that should inform you on how to earn soft money, and what to do once you get it.
+Now that you know what types of soft money are out there, it’s time to understand how you access those monies.
+There are three important questions to ask when scouting your filming locations that will inform you on how to earn soft money, and what to do once you get it.

 Some jurisdictions may not allow funding for certain types of projects, such as documentaries or video games.
-Check to make sure your project type is the right fit before you decide on a jurisdiction to film in.
+Check to make sure your project type is the right fit for the program criteria before you decide on a jurisdiction to film in.

-In order to access soft money financing, you may need to work with a local production service company that can access the incentive for you, or you may need to set up a company in that jurisdiction.
+To utilize soft money financing, depending on the location, you may need to work with a local production service company that can access the incentive for you.
+Alternately, you may need to set up your own corporate entity in that jurisdiction.
 In either case, it could require you to have officers or shareholders who are residents in those jurisdictions.

-As you research filming locations, be sure to also research what local service providers are already established in the jurisdictions to determine what kind of legal structure you must establish in order to access the funding they have available.
+As you research filming locations, be sure to also research what local service providers are already established in the jurisdiction(s).
+It’s very important that you determine what kind of legal structure is needed in order to access the available funding.

-Every soft money opportunity has certain requirements.
+As we’ve already established, every soft money opportunity has certain requirements.
 It is vital for you to understand the deadlines involved, and what the application process looks like.
 Many jurisdictions have helpful film organizations that can guide you in the right direction on who manages the funding programs.
-For more in-depth details of soft money access requirements based on jurisdictions around the world, refer to our interactive Production Incentives Map.

 Best Practices on Legal Structures and Hiring